-If a pregnant or parenting student feels that they require flexibility or an accommodation in order to be successful at TTUHSC, it is the student's obligation to make the request initially through their appropriate school's student affairs personnel.
-Students requesting a pregnancy or parenting related accommodation should do so as soon as they become aware that an accommodation may be needed.
+If a pregnant or parenting student feels that they require flexibility or an accommodation in order to be successful at TTUHSC, it is the student's obligation to make a request initially through their appropriate school's student affairs personnel.
+Students requesting a pregnancy or parenting related accommodation should do so as soon as they become aware that one may be needed.
 If the student and school are unable to come to a mutually agreeable decision in relation to reasonable flexibility and adjustments, the student should contact the TTUHSC Title IX Coordinator.
-The Title IX Coordinator will consult with the student and school administrator(s) to begin the interactive process and ultimately, reasonable flexibility and adjustments will be determined.
+The Title IX Coordinator will consult with the student and school administrators to begin the interactive process and determine reasonable flexibility and adjustments.

-If a student disagrees with the determination and/or proposed accommodation after engaging in the interactive process, the student may file a complaint with the Title IX Coordinator.
+If a student disagrees with the determination or proposed accommodation after engaging in the interactive process, the student may file a complaint with the Title IX Coordinator.

 In certain situations, if there is a medical condition due to pregnancy, it may be protected under the Americans with Disabilities Act (ADA), entitling the student to a reasonable accommodation.
-Accommodation requests due to pregnancy- related complications should be directed to Student Disability Services.
+Accommodation requests due to pregnancy-related complications should be directed to Student Disability Services.